hanzoai/ROCm/docs/how-to/rocm-for-ai/train-a-model.rst

 .. meta::
-   :description: How to use ROCm for AI
+   :description: How to train a model using ROCm Megatron-LM
-   :keywords: ROCm, AI, LLM, train, fine-tune, FSDP, DeepSpeed, LLaMA, tutorial
+   :keywords: ROCm, AI, LLM, train, Megatron-LM, megatron, Llama, tutorial, docker, torch

 **************************************
 Training a model with ROCm Megatron-LM